over-keys/MIDIC15-Web-Config/README.md

    - `Channel`: MIDI channel, 1 to 16
    - `Mode`: `CC`, `ON`, or `OFF`
    - `Number`: CC or note number, 0 to 127
+6. Use `Read` on a knob to read one physical knob assignment into the app.
-6. Use `Write` on a knob to send only that knob.
+7. Use `Write` on a knob to send only that knob to the device.
+8. Use `Read All` to read all 15 knobs in order.
-7. Use `Write All` to send all 15 knobs.
+9. Use `Write All` to send all 15 knobs to the device.

-## Loading From The Device
+## Reading From The Device

-Use `Load` on a knob to read one physical knob assignment.
+Use `Read` on a knob to read one physical knob assignment into the app.

-Use `Load All` to read all 15 knobs in order.
+Use `Read All` to read all 15 knobs in order.
 When prompted, move each physical knob slightly.

 The latest received MIDI message is shown above the console.

+`Read` / `Read All` communicate with the MIDI device. `Import` / `Export` are only for JSON files.

 ## Import And Export

-Use `Export` to save the current configuration as JSON.
+Use `Export` to save the current app configuration as JSON.

-Use `Import` to load a JSON configuration back into the app.
+Use `Import` to read a JSON configuration back into the app.

 The current JSON format uses this order for each knob: